WithoutInternetTechnology/wit-android-sdk/readme.md

 ### Setup WIT SDK using Gradle

-1. Clone this repository and move the folder 'witsdk' in your project root folder,
+1. Clone this repository in your project root folder,
 2. In the build.gradle inside your 'app' folder, add WIT SDK and okHttp3:

 ```java